-How to use the virus scanner in cPanel
+How to use Virus Scanner in cPanel

 This article describes how to use the virus scanner in cPanel to scan your account files for viruses, trojan horses, and other types of malware.
 You can scan e-mail files, files in public web and FTP directories, or your entire account.